simonrob/email-oauth2-proxy/README.md

 See the [pywebview dependencies](https://pywebview.flowrl.com/guide/installation.html#dependencies) and [pystray FAQ](https://pystray.readthedocs.io/en/latest/faq.html) pages and [existing](https://github.com/simonrob/email-oauth2-proxy/issues/1#issuecomment-831746642) [closed issues](https://github.com/simonrob/email-oauth2-proxy/issues/136#issuecomment-1430417456) in this repository for a summary and suggestions about how to resolve this.

 A similar issue may occur on Windows with the [pythonnet](https://github.com/pythonnet/pythonnet) package, which is required by [pywebview](https://github.com/r0x0r/pywebview).
-If you are unable to resolve this by following the [pythonnet installation instructions](https://github.com/pythonnet/pythonnet/wiki/Installation), you may find that installing a [prebuilt wheel](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pythonnet) helps fix the issue.
+The [pythonnet installation instructions](https://github.com/pythonnet/pythonnet/wiki/Installation) may offer alternative ways to install this package if the default installation fails.
 Note that the public releases of pythonnet can take some time to be compatible with the latest major python release, so it can be worth using a slightly older version of python, or a pre-release version of pythonnet.

 ### Known issues<a id="known-issues"></a>